Never (novel)

 Never is a 2021 thriller novel, written by British author Ken Follett.
-It is about a potential nuclear war involving the United States, North Korea and China.
+It is the buildup of nuclear war involving the United States, North Korea, and China.

 Plot

 Set in a version of the present day, Never charts several different major events with the power to cause a global upheaval: a pair of agents trailing terrorists in the Sahara; a Chinese spymaster with political ambitions; a woman being trafficked by people smugglers; the United States' first female president navigates a minefield while dueling her blustering political opponent.
 Eventually, events spiral that could lead to conflict that could cause the end of the world.
+The book includes multiple different POVs switching between them after the conclusion of a chapter.

 Reception

 The Washington Post praised the novel, deeming it 'urgent and fiercely compelling'.
 The New York Times criticized some plot choices but found the ending 'sobering'.
 Kirkus Reviews also commended Follett's combination of topical and entertaining, as well as the scope of the storytelling.
 Complete Review awarded the novel a B, dubbing it a 'suspenseful ride'.
 Publishers Weekly called the novel 'powerful and commanding'.